microsoftgraph/microsoft-graph-docs/content/authorization/converged_auth.md

 ## Microsoft Graph authentication scopes

 The Azure AD v2.0 endpoint supports all permission scopes listed in [Microsoft Graph permission scopes](permission_scopes.md).

-> **Note:** The Azure AD v2.0 endpoint does not currently support app-only scopes.
-For more information, see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-limitations/#restrictions-on-apps" target="_newtab">Restrictions on apps</a>.

 For more information about using scopes with the Azure AD v2.0 endpoint, and how it differs from using resources in Azure AD, see <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#scopes-not-resources" target="_newtab">Scopes, not resources</a>.